GergoOrosz/IEM-Phase-Correction/README.md

 # Setup in Reaper (DAW) Using ReaVerb Plugin

 1. In Reaper, load the track or audio you want to process.
 Alternatively, create a virtual loopback from your computer's audio out to the Reaper track.

 2. Click on the FX button of the track and add ReaVerb from the plugin list.

 3. Load the FIR Filter:
    In ReaVerb, click Add > File.
    Select the FIR filter file and load it.

 4. Mute the Dry Signal Path:
    In ReaVerb, ensure the Dry Signal slider is set to -inf dB (muted).
    Only the processed (wet) signal should pass through, this can be set to 0 dB.

-5. If you want to compare the sound with and without the FIR filter, toggle the Convolution filter on and off in the track settings.
+5. If you want to compare the sound with and without the FIR filter, toggle the effect on and off in the track settings.